PARTIZIP II: How the past participle is formed and used in German

 Examples of Partizip II of German mixed verbs

-4. How to form the Partizip II of german auxiliary verbs (Hilfsverben)
+4. Partizip II formation of auxiliary verbs (Hilfsverben)

 The Partizip II of this verb category is not as direct as every other category and so must be mastered.
 Some members form their Partizip II like weak verbs while others like strong verbs.
 This is shown below.